SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 6. Click **Save** to save your settings.

 {{< c8y-admon-info>}}
-If there are any validation errors with a field, it is highlighted in red with a validation error message asking you to fill in the required information.
+If there are any validation errors for a field, it is highlighted in red with a validation error message asking you to fill in the required information.
 Enter the necessary information and click **Save**.
 {{< /c8y-admon-info>}}

 If there is no asset property meeting your requirements when you search, click **New asset property**.
 For more details on how to create a new asset property see [Asset property > To create an asset property](/dtm/asset-types/#create-custom-property).